 Flushing and inspecting water heaters to prolong life expectancy.

-Securing basements or other locations from water invasion.
+Safeguarding basements or other locations from water invasion.

 Immediate attention to prevent contamination and health risks.